passcod/caretaker/index.markdown

 A **release manager** is a _transient_ role, which only exists for the purpose and for the duration of preparing, making, and publishing _one_ release.

-The role of release manager can be assumed freely by a permanent member of the project, or can be assigned, after request, and for a single release, to an external contributor, who then becomes a **temporary release manager**.
+The role of release manager can be assumed freely by a “permanent” member of the project, or can be assigned, after request, and for a single release, to an external contributor, who then becomes a _temporary_ **release manager**.

 The release manager then _owns_ the release process, and drives it to completion.
 The project may define a particular process, but in general this may involve: